bkolosk1/GH-E1/README.md

 The project is organized as follows:

     .
-    ├── maps                        # Root directory for front-end ├── map_viz                 # Root directory for front-end logic
+    ├── map_viz                 # Root directory for front-end logic
         ├── data                # Cached data used for front-end ├── src                 # Source code of front-end
     ├── LOCS.csv                # Geographic coordinates of our clusters
     ├── app.py                  # Main file that starts front-end
-    ├── exploratory_analysis.ipynb  # A notebook used for exploratory analysis and clustering waste categories into a few similar groups
-    ├── GeoGether.ipynb             # A notebook that resolves addresses to geographic coordinates

 ## Data